Batu Caves in Kuala Lumpur, Malaysia

 - Ideal for friends

-According to the Batu caves history, the caves were used by the local Temuan people as shelter and in 1860 it was the Chinese settlers that excavated guano for fertilizing their crops.
+According to its history, the caves were used by the local Temuan people as shelter and in 1860 it was the Chinese settlers that excavated guano for fertilizing their crops.
 The Limestone hills were recorded by the colonial officials Syers and Naturalist William Hornaday in 1878.
 The limestone formations are said to be as much as 400 million years old and it was the Vel shaped entrance of the main cave that inspired the Indian trader, K. Thamboosamy Pillai to install the idol of Lord Murugan in the now ‘Temple Cave’ in 1890.
-At the entrance of the Batu caves temple stands the 140 ft. statue of Lord Murugan, the tallest in the world dedicated to the deity.
+At the entrance of the Batu Caves Temple stands the 140 ft. statue of Lord Murugan, the tallest statue in the world dedicated to the deity, erected during the year of 2006.
+Batu Caves is now one of the major Hindu pilgrimage sites in the world.

 Fastest Growing Holiday Marketplace